syntax-tree/mdast-util-to-markdown/readme.md

 ## API

-This package exports the identifier `toMarkdown`.
+This package exports the identifiers `toMarkdown` and `defaultHandlers`.
 There is no default export.

 ### `toMarkdown(tree[, options])`